Betree/magicblue/README.md

 ```

 #### Passing command as an option
-Script can also be used by command line (for example to include it in custom shell scripts)
+Script can also be used by command line (for example to include it in custom shell scripts):
-Usage is defined as follow :

 ```
 usage: magicblueshell [-h] [-l LIST_COMMANDS] [-c COMMAND] [-m MAC_ADDRESS]